mathesar-foundation/mathesar-wiki/projects/list-datatype/frontend-specs.md

 Example of multi-dimensional arrays:
 ![nested_arrays_pills.png](/product/list_datatype_project/nested_arrays_pills.png)

 - For already existing Postgresql databases from the user, which could contain multi-dimensional arrays, we can add an information note on the sidebar that warns about this constraint.
+The message could be something like: *"Only 1-D lists/arrays are supported.
+If there exist items with more dimensions, then the entire column will be considered as a list of strings type".*
 ![list_info_box.png](/product/list_datatype_project/list_info_box.png)